-Three patients with newly diagnosed GBM have been enrolled in the first dose cohort of the trial.
-These patients will receive a single dose of INB-200, following which, they will be observed for a minimum of 30 days.
+Five patients with newly diagnosed GBM have been enrolled in this trial.
+The first cohort of patients will receive a single dose of INB-200, following which, they will be observed for a minimum of 30 days.
 There will be a minimum of seven days between each additional patient enrolled to allow for evaluation of potential side effects.
 If no serious treatment-emergent adverse events are observed in the first cohort, the second set of three patients will be enrolled.
 The next three patients will receive three doses of INB-200 28 days apart.
 The patients will be monitored until disease progression.

 One patient was dosed with INB-200 with no treatment-emergent adverse events.
-This patient has poor prognostic factors including an age of 68 years, is MGMT unmethylated and is IDH wild-type, but is now more than eight months post-resection in maintenance treatment and has received regular monitoring, including with MRI.
+This patient has poor prognostic factors including an age of 68 years, is MGMT unmethylated and is IDH wild-type.
 Fluid-attenuated inversion recovery, or FLAIR, is an MRI sequence with an inversion recovery set to null fluids.
 FLAIR can be used in brain imaging to suppress cerebrospinal fluid effects on the image.
 As shown in the figure below, the decreasing white color on the FLAIR images show decreased fluids including resolving edema, or swelling, throughout the treatment process.
 Following treatment with DRI, as indicated on the fourth MRI scan below, no nodular masses or evidence of disease progression was observed.
-A second patient experienced non-expansion of gamma-delta T cells after leukopheresis, and therefore, will not be treated, but will continue to be monitored for disease progression.
-The third patient has reached scheduled leukopheresis and we have initiated the daily radiation and chemotherapy regimen.
+After a single dose of DRI therapy, which is our lowest dose cohort, as of October 13, 2020, the patient is asymptomatic and off of steroids but has shown radiological evidence of local recurrence on the most recent MRI at over eight months post-resection.
+A second patient experienced non-expansion of gamma-delta T cells after leukapheresis, and therefore, will not be treated, but will continue to be monitored for disease progression.
+The third patient has completed leukapheresis and we have initiated the daily radiation and chemotherapy regimen.
+Patients four and five (replacing patient number two) have completed leukapheresis and are awaiting initiation of their chemotherapy and radiation regimens.
 The only adverse events observed to date were grade 1 fever, vomiting, anorexia and anosmia, related to TMZ chemotherapy.